Dynamsoft/barcode-reader-javascript-samples/hello-world/README.md

 In this sample, an event listener is set up so that the SDK decodes any images that the user uploads.

-When working with the CaptureVisionRouter class for single image processing, the main method to use is [`capture`](https://dynamsoft.com/capture-vision/docs/web/programming/javascript/api-reference/capture-vision-router/single-file-processing.html?product=dbr&repoType=web#capture), You can find more details about this method at the link above.
+When working with the CaptureVisionRouter class for single image processing, the main method to use is [`capture`](https://www.dynamsoft.com/capture-vision/docs/web/programming/javascript/api-reference/capture-vision-router/single-image-processing.html?lang=js), You can find more details about this method at the link above.

 ## Hello World in Angular

 Read more in the README under "angular".

-## Hello World in React

-Read more in the README under "react".

-## Hello World in React using Hooks
+## Hello World in Blazor

-Read more in the README under "react-hooks".
+Read more in the README under "blazor".

-## Hello World in Vue
+## Hello World in Electron

-Read more in the README under "vue".
+Read more in the README under "electron".

 ## Hello World in Next.js